Tropical complexes: Degenerations and their tropical complexes

-For a tropical complex, we wish to additionally remember the intersection number of each $C_v$, considered as a divisor in~$\X$ with the curve $C_r$, for each $(n-1)$-dimensional simplex~$r$.
-If $v$ is not contained in~$r$, then this intersection is transverse and the result is equal to the number of $n$-dimensional simplices containing both $v$ and~$r$.
-Otherwise, we record the intersection number as an integer associated to each vertex~$v$ in an $(n-1)$-dimensional simplex~$r$:
+For a weak tropical complex, we wish to additionally record the degree of the intersection of each $n$-dimensional stratum $C_v$, considered as a divisor in~$\X$ with each curve $C_r$, corresponding to an $(n-1)$-dimensional simplex~$r$.
+We use \defi{ridge} to refer to the $(n-1)$-dimensional simplices of~$\Delta$.
+If $v$ is not contained in~$r$, then this intersection is transverse and the intersection number $C_v \cdot C_r$ is equal to the cardinality of the intersection $C_v \cap C_r$, which is equal to the number of $n$-dimensional simplices containing both $v$ and~$r$.
+On the other hand, if $v$ is contained in~$r$, then $C_v \supset C_r$ and the degree of the intersection $C_v \cdot C_r$ is not, in general, determined by the dual complex.
+We introduce notation to record the intersection number in terms of $v$ and~$r$:

-When the fibers of~$\X$ are $1$-dimensional, then the vertex~$v$ must be equal to~$r$, and one can show that $\alpha(v,v)$ is the degree of~$v$ in the graph~$\Delta$.

-When $\X$ has relative dimension at least~$2$, then we will repeatedly make use of an equivalent computation of the intersection number defining $\alpha(v,r)$.
-In particular, if we let $q$ denote the unique face of~$r$ which doesn't contain~$v$, then $C_q$ is a smooth surface which intersects $C_v$ transversally along $C_r$.
-Thus, the pullback of $C_v$ to $C_q$ is the curve~$C_r$, and so the intersection of $C_v$ with $C_r$ is the same as the self-intersection of the curve $C_r$ as a divisor in the surface~$C_q$.

-Now we consider an $(n-2)$-dimensional simplex~$q$ in the dual complex of a degeneration~$\X$ and we look at the corresponding surface~$C_q$.
-For any two distinct curves $C_{r}$ and~$C_{r'}$ contained in $C_q$, their intersection is a finite number of reduced points, which are in bijection with the simplices containing both $r$ and~$r'$.
-Since the self-intersection of~$C_r$ is $-\alpha(v, r)$, we can, from the dual complex and the integers $\alpha(v,r)$ reconstruct the intersection matrix~$M_q$ of these curves in~$C_q$, as is made explicit by~(\ref{eq:local-intersection-matrix}) in Definition~\ref{def:tropical-complex}.
-The Hodge index theorem implies that this matrix~$M_q$ has at most one positive eigenvalue, but because of the further conditions we'll be imposing on our degeneration, we'll be interested in cases where $M_q$ has exactly one positive eigenvalue, and this assumption will be part of the definition of a tropical complex.

-First, we establish some terminology that we'll use concerning $\Delta$-complexes.
-The dual complex of a simple normal crossing divisors will always be a regular $\Delta$-complex~\cite[Def.~2.47]{kozlov}, meaning that distinct faces of a single simplex are never identified with each other.
-For the intrinsic definition of a $\Delta$-complex, we will allow non-regular $\Delta$-complexes, which will be used for non-strict degenerations in Section~\ref{sec:non-strict}.
-When the faces of a $k$-dimensional simplex~$s$ in a $\Delta$-complex are identified with each other, we will need to distinguish $s$ from its \defi{parametrizing simplex} $\tilde s$, which is always a $k$-dimensional simplex mapping to $s$ by possibly identifying some of the faces of $\tilde s$ with each other.
-Thus, in particular, there will always be exactly $k+1$ vertices in $\tilde s$, which may be mapped to fewer vertices in the $\Delta$-complex itself.

-The local topology of a $\Delta$-complex~$\Delta$ around a simplex~$s$ is described by its \defi{link}, denoted $\link_\Delta(s)$.
-For a regular $\Delta$-complex, if $s$ is $k$-dimensional, the $m$-dimensional simplices of $\link_\Delta(s)$ are in bijection with the $(k+m+1)$-dimensional simplices of~$\Delta$ containing~$s$, but for non-regular $\Delta$-complexes, we need to take into account that $s$ may be a face of the same simplex in multiple ways~\cite[p.~31]{kozlov}.
-Thus, for example, if $\Delta$ is a graph with a single vertex~$v$ and a single loop at that vertex, then $\link_\Delta(v)$ consists of two points.